ShiyuNee/Awesome-LMs-Perception-of-Their-Knowledge-Boundaries-Papers/readme.md

 - [Arxiv, Search-o1] [Search-o1: Agentic Search-Enhanced Large Reasoning Models](https://arxiv.org/abs/2501.05366) *Xiaoxi Li et.al.* 9 Jan 2025

   > Propose **Search-o1**, which equips reasoning models with retrieval capabilities and consists of two parts: (1) Prompting model that generates `<special_token>query<special_token>` whenever retrieval is needed; (2) **Reason-in-Documents**, which analyzes retrieved documents, refines them, and injects the distilled content into the chain of reasoning—effectively reducing noise and preserving reasoning fluency to avoid disrupting coherence.

+- [Arxiv, EMNLP 2025] [LLM-Independent Adaptive RAG: Let the Question Speak for Itself](https://arxiv.org/abs/2505.04253) *Maria Marina et.al.* 7 May 2025

+  > Currently, many adaptive retrieval methods rely on the LLM’s own uncertainty estimation to decide whether retrieval is needed.
+However, estimating uncertainty can be costly and impractical.
+This paper trains a lightweight classifier **using seven external features—rather than the model’s inherent uncertainty**—to determine whether retrieval is necessary.

 - [Arxiv, Search-R1] [Search-R1: Training LLMs to Reason and Leverage Search Engines with Reinforcement Learning](https://arxiv.org/abs/2503.09516) *Bowen Jin et.al.* 12 Mar 2025